prithvijj/goals-2025/README.md

 Just a checklist of things I hopefully would like to get out in 2025

-- [ ] Deploy an app on Fly.io using `Go`.
-Create a repo that shows the start to finish
+- [x] ~Deploy an app on Fly.io using `Go`.
+Create a repo that shows the start to finish~
+- [x] ~Create a Function within Digital Ocean using `Go`.
+Create a repo that shows the start to finish~
+  - Credit card didn't go through 😅
-- [ ] Create a Function within Digital Ocean using `Go`.
-Create a repo that shows the start to finish
+- [x] Create a Function within GCP using `Go`.
+Create a repo that shows the start to finish [Available here](https://github.com/prithvijj/learning-gcp-go)
 - [ ] Creating 5 Tech videos, purely for fun
    - [ ] Using TUI's and some APIs
 - [ ] Read 12 books (tech related).
 Will update this README with the books I've read